lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 = IMPORTANT NOTICE =

-3.0 is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
+3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.2 =

+* Adjusted the size of event featured image requested upon import to pull the maximum file size possible (thanks to Thomas on the forums for first reporting this!)
+* Incorporated new French translation files, courtesy of Ali Senhaji

+= 3.1 =

+* Fix API photos URLs
+* Fix timezone issues
+* Updated translations: Brazilian Portuguese (new), Polish (new), Romanian (new)

 = 3.0.1 =